einast/einast.github.io/_posts/2019-10-26-Teams message cards - Getting Office 365 roadmap into channel.md

 Invoke-RestMethod -uri $uri -Method Post -body $Payload -ContentType 'application/json; charset=utf-8'
 ```

-#### Setup ####

-- Set up an [incoming webhook](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/connectors/connectors-using) in your selected Teams channel
-- Copy the URI that the connector generated (you need that later)
-- Download the script from [here](https://github.com/einast/PS_M365_scripts/blob/master/M365RoadmapUpdates.ps1)
-- Adjust the user defined variables to fit your environment, as mentioned above
-- Do a dry-run to see if anything is posted.
-If not, try to adjust the **$Hours** variable to a higher value
-- When you're happy, schedule the script to run on a schedule that aligns with your **$Hours** variable:
+- When you're happy, schedule the script to run on a schedule that aligns with your **\$Hours** variable:
     - Being cloud-first, Azure automation is what I use

 Part **II** is available [here](https://thingsinthe.cloud/Teams-message-cards-Office-365-Health-status/).